Can You Sue If You Were Hit By A Car While Jaywalking?

 Also, when someone violates a safety rule and the violation results in the type of harm that the rule seeks to prevent, courts often deem them negligent as a matter of law.
 Some examples of circumstances under which a driver may be negligent include:

-• If the vehicle driver was texting and driving and hits you, they are in violation of California Vehicle Code 23123.5.
+• If the vehicle driver was texting and driving and hit you, they are in violation of California Vehicle Code 23123.5.

 • If you are walking in a known and marked safety zone and get hit by a car, the driver violates California Vehicle Code 21709.

-• If the driver’s ownership of the negligence is precisely what led to your injuries in an accident, they will bear the brunt of the negligence in an accident.
+• If the driver’s negligence directly caused your injuries in an accident, they will be held primarily responsible.

-• These are just a few of the many examples that you may find that determine fault in a car accident involving a pedestrian.
+These are just a few of the many examples that can help determine fault in a car accident involving a pedestrian.

 If you are in an accident and were jaywalking at the time, it is easy to feel like you are partially to blame.
-Even if you were, you may still be able to recover compensation for your injuries.
-Pedestrian accidents happen all of the time in California, and pedestrians aren’t necessarily the negligent parties.
+Even if you were, you may still be able to pursue compensation for your injuries, depending on the circumstances.
+Pedestrian accidents happen all the time in California, and pedestrians aren’t necessarily the negligent parties.

-It can feel overwhelming to try and solve this problem by yourself.ย Call the car accident and pedestrian accident attorneys at Arash Law for a review and see if you have a case.
-If you suffered injuries from an accident when you were jaywalking, there is a good chance that you will be able to recover compensation.
+It can feel overwhelming to try to solve this problem by yourself.
+Call the car accident and pedestrian accident attorneys at Arash Law for a free case review and determine if you have a valid claim.
+If you suffered injuries from an accident while you were jaywalking, compensation may be available depending on the facts and circumstances of your accident.

 ABOUT THE AUTHOR